Air conditioning: Variable-speed compressor

 This system uses a variable-frequency drive (also called an Inverter) to control the speed of the compressor.
 The refrigerant flow rate is changed by the change in the speed of the compressor.
 The turn down ratio depends on the system configuration and manufacturer.
 It modulates from 15 or 25% up to 100% at full capacity with a single inverter from 12 to 100% with a hybrid tandem.
 This method is the most efficient way to modulate an air conditioner's capacity.
-It is up to 58% more efficient than a fixed speed system.

 Impact

 Health effects

 Rooftop condenser unit fitted on top of an Osaka Municipal Subway 10 series subway carriage.
-Air conditioning has become increasingly prevalent on public transport vehicles as a form of climate control, and to ensure passenger comfort and drivers' occupational safety and health.
+Air conditioning has become increasingly prevalent on public transport vehicles to for the comfort and health of passengers and drivers.

 In hot weather, air conditioning can prevent heat stroke, dehydration due to excessive sweating, electrolyte imbalance, kidney failure, and other issues due to hyperthermia.
 Heat waves are the most lethal type of weather phenomenon in the United States.
 A 2020 study found that areas with lower use of air conditioning correlated with higher rates of heat-related mortality and hospitalizations.
 The August 2003 France heatwave resulted in approximately 15,000 deaths, where 80% of the victims were over 75 years old.
 In response, the French government required all retirement homes to have at least one air-conditioned room at 25 C per floor during heatwaves.

 A 2021 report estimated that around 345,000 people aged 65 and older died in 2019 from the heat, which is preventable with air conditioning.
 An estimated 190,000 heat-related deaths are averted annually owing to air conditioning.

 Air conditioning (including filtration, humidification, cooling and disinfection) can be used to provide a clean, safe, hypoallergenic atmosphere in hospital operating rooms and other environments where proper atmosphere is critical to patient safety and well-being.
 It is sometimes recommended for home use by people with allergies, especially mold.
 However, poorly maintained water cooling towers can promote the growth and spread of microorganisms such as Legionella pneumophila, the infectious agent responsible for Legionnaires' disease.
 As long as the cooling tower is kept clean (usually by means of a chlorine treatment), these health hazards can be avoided or reduced.
 The state of New York has codified requirements for registration, maintenance, and testing of cooling towers to protect against Legionella.